 The time has come.
 You've been saving up your hard-earned money for years, and now you're ready to treat your family to the trip of a lifetime.
 But then you go to get your kids' passports, and you discover that the application requires both parents' signatures.

 For many single parents, securing the other signature is simply not possible.
 In all too many cases, the other parent is unreachable, by his or her own choice.
 Does that mean you can never get your kids' passports and take them on that trip you've been dreaming of?
 Not necessarily.
 Kids' passport rules were developed to keep kids safe from international parental abductions.
 But there are legitimate ways to get around kids' passport rules, specifically for single parents who are unable to obtain the other parent's signature.

 In 2001, the U.S. government began requiring both parents' signatures on children's passport applications.
 This rule applies to new passports for children under the age of 14.
 Up until that point, it was possible for one parent to complete a child's passport application without the other parent being in agreement with it or even knowing it was happening.

-As of 2007, passports are now required for ground and air travel between the U.S. and Canada, Mexico, Central and South America, the Caribbean, and Bermuda.
+Since 2007, passports are now required for ground and air travel between the U.S. and Canada, Mexico, Central, and South America, the Caribbean, and Bermuda.
 Before 2007, it was possible for kids to enter these countries without their own passports as long as the adult traveling had a passport.

 The dual-parent signature rule was created for a good reason, and if it's possible to have your ex-spouse sign your kids' passport applications, you'll want to follow the regular process.
 The steps include the following: